India: Kolkata rape reawakens rage over threats to women – DW – 08/23/2024

 The young doctor was killed while on duty at a Kolkata hospital earlier this month.
 Medical workers were first to stage protests, but other people soon started joining the marches as anger spread across the nation.

-"I am outraged because I feel women in this country are not treated as human beings and that no one wants to understand what women face everyday," said Meghna Bhatia, who works as a consultant at an multinational corporation in Bangalore.
+"I am outraged because I feel women in this country are not treated as human beings and that no one wants to understand what women face everyday," said Meghna Bhatia (name changed), who works as a consultant at an multinational corporation in Bangalore.

 The suspected attacker had worked as a civic volunteer with the local police.
 He has been arrested and is currently in jail.